JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 whatever their local school districts request) which led to the McCleary Decision in the first place.

 ### (3) Excessive, spiraling administrator compensations should be prohibited.
-Because of item 1 (statewide salary schedules for all school district personnel), there should be no excessive compensations for district administrators.
+Once statewide salary schedules for all school district personnel are enacted, there should be no excessive compensations for district administrators.
 See the following interactive chart that highlights the current problem.

 [Link to the report on superintendent compensations by school district](https://schooldataproject.com/superintendents_total_compensation_vs_low_income_students)